mdn/browsercompat/docs/v2/views.rst

 * New items should be identified with an ID starting with an underscore (``_``).
 Relations to new items should use the underscored IDs.
-* Only feature_, support_, and section_ resources can be added or updated.
+* Only feature_, reference_, section_, and support_ resources can be added or
-  Features must be the target feature or a descendant, and supports and sections are restricted to those features.
+  updated.
+Features must be the target feature or a descendant, and other resources must be restricted to those features or a valid new feature..
 * Deletions are not supported.
 * Other resources (browsers_, versions_, etc) can not be added or changed.
   This includes adding links to new resources.

-Once the MDN import is complete, this PUT interface will be deprecated in favor of direct POST and PUT to the standard resource API.
+Once the MDN import is complete, this PATCH interface will be deprecated in favor of direct POST and PATCH to the standard resource API.

 .. _browsers: resources.html#browsers
 .. _feature: resources.html#features
+.. _reference: resources.html#references
 .. _section: resources.html#sections
 .. _support: resources.html#supports
 .. _version: resources.html#versions